 DBS Bank Ltd., one of the Dealers under the Program, is an affiliate of the Issuer and the Guarantor.
+DBS Trustee Limited, the Singapore Trustee under the Singapore Law Trust Deed, is an affiliate of DBS Bank

-Deutsche Bank Trust Company Americas, the Trustee under the Program, is an affiliate of Deutsche Bank AG.
+Ltd..
+Deutsche Bank Trust Company Americas, the New York Trustee under the Indenture, is an affiliate of Deutsche Bank AG.
 Deutsche Bank AG, Singapore Branch is one of the Dealers under the Program.